Hashini430/Histogram-Equalization-Using-OpenCV-Grayscale-Color-Images-/README.md

 Merge the channels and convert the image back to BGR format.

 ### Step 11:
-Display original color image, histogram, enhanced image, and enhanced histogram using a `2 × 2` grid.
+Display original color image and enhanced image.

 ---